hove-io/navitia/documentation/navitia.io/source/index.rst

 Welcome to navitia.io
 =====================

-an API to build cool stuff with public transport
+An API to build cool stuff with public transport
 -------------------------------------------------

 We provide: